PointConvFormer: Revenge of the Point-based Convolution: Introduction

-The approach to directly work on points is appealing to us because it allows direct manipulation of the point coordinates, therefore being able to encode rotation/scale invariance/equivariance directly into the operation~\cite{zhang2019rotation,li2021devils}.
-Besides, they should be more efficient models than voxel-based approaches, since in the latter approaches the need to keep e.g. $3\times 3\times 3$ convolution kernels leads to far sparser neighborhoods, and henceforth many more layers for the receptive fields to grow to the entire point cloud.
-Meanwhile, increasing the voxel size to reduce sparsity usually result in significantly worse recognition performance.
-However, so far the methods with the best efficiency-accuracy tradeoff have still been the sparse voxel-based approaches or a fusion between sparse voxel and point-based models.
+The approach to directly work on points is appealing to us because it allows direct manipulation of the point coordinates, thus being able to encode rotation/scale invariance/equivariance directly into the convolution weights~\cite{zhang2019rotation,li2021devils,qi2017pointnet++,li2018pointcnn}.
+These invariances serve as priors to make the models more generalizable.
+Besides, point-based approaches require less parameters than voxel-based ones, which need to keep e.g. $3\times 3\times 3$ convolution kernels on all input and output channels.
+Finally, point-based approaches can utilize k-nearest neighbors (kNN) to find the local neighborhood, thus can adapt to variable sampling densities in different 3D locations.

-We do not believe such a fusion would be necessary, since no matter the voxel-based or point-based representation, the information from the input is exactly the same.
-Besides, similar convolution operations can be performed in both the voxel and point-based representations.
-This leads us to question the component that is indeed different between these representations: the construction of the local neighbourhood.
-Due to the irregular structure of point clouds, point-based representations~\cite{qi2017pointnet++,wu2019pointconv} often utilizes the K-nearest neighbour(kNN) algorithm to compute the neighbourhood around each point.
-However, the shape of the kNN neighbourhood varies in different parts of the point cloud.
+However, so far the methods with the best accuracy-speed tradeoff have still been the sparse voxel-based approaches or a fusion between sparse voxel and point-based models.
+Note that no matter the voxel-based or point-based representation, the information from the input is exactly the same, so it is unclear why fusion is needed.
+Besides, fusion adds significantly to model complexity and memory usage.
+This leads us to question the component that is indeed different between these representations: the generalization w.r.t. the irregular local neighbourhood.
+The shape of the kNN neighbourhood in point-based approaches varies in different parts of the point cloud.
 Irrelevant points from other objects, noise and the background might be included in the neighborhood, especially around object boundaries, which can be detrimental to the performance and the robustness of point-based models.